Modern Fantasy: The 100 Best Novels

 Modern Fantasy: The 100 Best Novels, An English-Language Selection, 1946–1987 is a nonfiction book written by David Pringle, published by Grafton Books in 1988 in the United Kingdom and the following year by Peter Bedrick Books in the United States.
 The foreword is by Brian W. Aldiss.

 Primarily the book comprises 100 short essays on the selected works, covered in order of publication, without any ranking.
 It is considered an important critical summary of the field of modern fantasy literature.

 Modern Fantasy followed Pringle's Science Fiction: The 100 Best Novels, published by Xanadu in 1985.
 In the introduction he commends the nearly simultaneous "rival" followup by Xanadu: Stephen Jones and Kim Newman's Horror: The 100 Best Books (Xanadu, 1988).

 In fact Xanadu had followed with at least three more books in its 100 Best series: Crime and Mystery in 1987, both Horror and Fantasy in 1988.
-Xanadu had commissioned Michael Moorcock to write Fantasy, but Moorcock transferred the project to James Cawthorn when it became "clear that [he] would not be able to deliver it for a long time".

 According to ISFDB, Pringle's Modern Fantasy was released in October 1988, September 1989 in the U.S.; Xanadu's Fantasy was released in November and published almost simultaneously by Carroll and Graf in the U.S.